grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### Shakes agrees to let Hemi aboard the Gnat)

-[//]: # (------ FEB 2025 EDITED TO HER; use :WF and pablo in console, shine and moria or paper in gvim ------)

 "In a couple of days we'll either be sunk or in some Authority holding cell.
 There's gotta be a better option.
 Hemi?"
 Percy turned to him.

 "Well, nothing immediately comes to mind.
 But that is with limited information.
 If a new option has arisen, it will be aboard the _Gnat_.
-To assess the situation, I would need to get in there and take a look at what resources you have got aboard.
+To assess the situation, I would need to get in there and take a look at what resources you may have aboard.
 I'm not sure how willing you are to let me do that."

 Shakes did not say anything, but pulled on his cigarette and watched the exhaled smoke quickly blown out over the water by the breeze.

-"Look, we aren't the type to ask for help," Percy said, "and I hate imposing on other folks' business, just as I don't want 'em imposing on mine, but you can see we're more than a little desperate here.
+"Look, we aren't the type to ask for help," Percy said, "and I hate imposing on other folks' business, just as I don't want 'em imposing on mine.
+But you can see we're more than a little desperate here.
 If you can see your way to allowing Hemi --- and just Hemi --- aboard to take some specs of your boat --- see if you're carrying anything he can use --- we'll make it up to you later.
 At the current moment about all we can offer you is hot food."

 Shakes eyes brightened at that.
-"Hrm.
-Well, I've been eatin' nothing but cold chow straight from the can for a week now.
-A hot meal is maybe a stronger offer than you realize at the moment.
+"Well!
+Now we're negotiating.
+A hot meal is maybe a stronger offer than you realize --- I've been eatin' nothing but cold fuckin' chow straight from the can for a week.
 Alright.
 This big guy, and him alone.
 And he don't look at nothing I don't want him to look at.
 And he don't get answers to questions I don't want to answer.
 No fucking pushin', right?"

 "No pushing," said Hemi.

 "Right.
-Hang back a minute, let me go look around in there first, make sure all my pornography is put away.
+Hang back a minute, let me go look around in there first, make sure all my pornog is put away.
 When I give you the signal, come across."

 Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats, where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old fenders.
 He disappeared through the sail hatch of the _Gnat_.